ashpoolin/ashpoolin.github.io/_posts/2022-04-12-how-tf-do-you-use-serum-ts-client?.md

 ```

 ### Using Serum
 Up until this point, I've just been providing background, because this honestly was the hardest part for me to get my head around.
-The nuances explained above comprise implicit context for how you operate the client.
+The nuances explained thus far is the implicit context you need in order to operate the client.
 Much of these details are stored in devs' heads, and never seem to have been put to paper.
 So that's a major goal for these posts: *to demystify Serum*.

 With our new understanding of various Serum trivia, we are now ready to attempt to place an order.